James Bragge

-James Bragge was a well known and respected photographer in New Zealand during the mid-to-late 19th century.
+James Bragge (1833–1908) was a photographer in New Zealand during the mid-to-late 19th century.
 Born in England, he moved to New Zealand when he was in his thirties.
 He opened a photography studio and also took photographs on travels around the country.
 The product of these serve as a record of the development of the country at this time.

 Early life

 According to Bragge's death certificate, he was born in 1833, in South Shields, County Durham, England.
 His father, also called James, worked as an architect.
 His mother’s name was Harriett (née Wigglesworth).
 In 1854, at the age of 21, James Bragge Jr. married Elizabeth Ann Fish.
 They had two daughters.
 He remarried in 1900, at the age of 67, to Lydia Segus Banfield, who bore him a further daughter.